rogererens/luos-documentation/tutorials/04_led_brightness_via_potentiometer.md

 ## Reading analog values

-The aim of this first tutorial is to introduce ADC functionalities.
+The aim of this tutorial is to introduce ADC functionalities.
 ADC stands for [analog to digital converter](https://en.wikipedia.org/wiki/Analog-to-digital_converter), it allows to capture the voltage value applied to a pin in a digital form.

 The example will be to change the brightness of the blue led of the STM32F072B-DISCO board depending on the position of a potentiometer.